hotwax/oms-documentation/user-manuals/orders/order-management/update-sales-order.md

 3. Changing item quantities
 4. Changing shipping addresses
 5. Changing customer contact detail
+6. Change in Order Fulfillment Status

+### Step-by-Step Usage Instructions:

-**Verification at Shopify**
+**Verification at Shopify:**

-1. Go to Shopify admin portal and search the order.
+1. Log in to the Shopify admin portal.
-2. Verify the changes done on the existing order or perform the updation as required.
+2. Locate the specific order that requires updates.
+3. Review the order details to verify any changes or make necessary updates, such as adding/removing items, adjusting quantities, or modifying customer and shipping information.
-3. Save the changes on Shopify.
+4. Once verified or updated, ensure to save the changes within Shopify.

-**Refresh Order in HotWax Commerce**
+**Refresh Order in HotWax Commerce:**

-1. Go back to the order view page
+1. Return to the HotWax Commerce platform and access the order view page for the corresponding order.
-2. Click the Refresh Order button from the header section.
+2. Locate and click on the "Refresh Order" button available in the header section of the order view page.
-3. Verify that the order status and item status gets canceled.
+3. After refreshing, verify that the order status and item status are updated accordingly.
+This may involve checking for any cancellations or changes in item availability.
-4. Go back to the Sales Order Find Page and select Approved and Canceled status from the order status filter dropdown.
+4. Go back to the Sales Order Find Page and select "Approved" and "Canceled" statuses from the order status filter dropdown.
-5. Verify the changes.

-**Note:**

-* The Canceled order status with ‘Old Version’ tag signifies the previous order.
+5. Review the refreshed order details to ensure that the updates from Shopify have been successfully synchronized with HotWax Commerce.

+{% hint style="info" %}
-* New Order with the same Shopify Order ID is created in HotWax Commerce OMS with updated information in the item section.
+The existing orders get canceled with the `Old Version` tag.
+A new Order with the same order ID gets created with updated items in HotWax Commerce.
+The updated information will be reflected in the item section on the sales order detail page.
+{% endhint %}

 {% embed url="https://youtu.be/_e1VDQUgICs" %}
 Video: Refresh Sales Order